scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 RHINE (Robust and High-performance Internet Naming for End-to-end security, formerly RAINS) is a secure-by-design naming system that provides a set of desired security, reliability, and performance properties beyond what the DNS security infrastructure offers today.
 It is further described in chapter 19 of {{CHUAT22}}.

 These additional components are briefly mentioned here in order to provide additional context.
-Being them extensions, they build upon the three SCION core components described earlier in this document.
+As extensions, they build upon the three SCION core components described earlier in this document.
 They are therefore unlikely to be the first components being standardised.

-# Related work
+# Related Work
 A question that is often asked is whether SCION could simply reuse or extend existing protocols.
 This section tries to clarify this question, giving an overview of the relationships between SCION and other approaches.
 This section discusses what properties can be achieved by extending existing protocols, already deployed in the wild, and what properties can only be achieved with an approach like SCION.